Why do deep convolutional networks generalize so poorly to small image transformations?: Quantifying the lack of invariance in modern CNNs

-A natural criticism of these results is that the procedure of resizing the image and then embedding it into a larger image, was something that we introduced during testing and not during the training of the networks (we actually used {\em pretrained networks} which we downloaded from the Keras website).
-In this respect, it is helpful to distinguish between two types of "invariant" recognition systems: \begin{itemize} \item A fully translation invariant recognition system will give the same output to any pattern and a translated version of that pattern.
+\begin{itemize} \item A fully translation invariant recognition system will give the same output to any pattern and a translated version of that pattern.
 An example of such a classifier is one which bases its output only on the power spectrum of the input image. \item A partially translation invariant recognition system will give the same output to a pattern and a translated version of that pattern, {\em provided that pattern appeared in the training set (or was similar to a training pattern).} An example of such a classifier is an SVM that is trained with data augmentation: by construction it is invariant to translations of the training patterns, but not to translations of different patterns. \end{itemize} Clearly, our results indicate that modern CNNs are not fully translation invariant (using the first definition) and can give very different outputs to a pattern and a translation of that pattern by a single pixel.